Discussion

 Triumph Man said:

-Are those the videos where every ball joint falls out and every bolts comes along nicely? they are quite good for the general process though
+Are those the videos where every ball joint falls out and every bolts comes along nicely? hehe they are quite good for the general process though

-I watched them do a track control arm replacement on an E9x BMW in a video of about 10 minutes.
+hehe I watched them do a track control arm replacement on an E9x BMW in a video of about 10 minutes.
 Each one of mine took hours of heating, beating, recip sawing, angle grinding and swearing!
 But, like you say, good videos for showing the process.
-I’ve not used autodoc but have used carpartsforless which I believe is the same company?
-No problems with my order although you do have to wait a while, especially at the moment!

 The great thing about their search bar is if you know the oem number you can just put that in and it finds the correct parts for you.
 Something ECP’s doesn’t.